 With a lot of Illinois eye care patients, a common question that is asked is how often you should wait before replacing eye makeup.
-Eye makeup is an umbrella term for various types of care products such as mascara, eyeliner, eyeshadows and so much more.
+Eye makeup is an umbrella term for various types of beauty products.
+This includes products such as mascara, eyeliner, eyeshadows and so much more.
 When Eye makeup sits around past its expiration date, harmful bacteria can begin to grow, and when applied to your eye, do significant vision damage.

 Along with the examples listed above, many makeup brands don’t actually put expiration dates on their products as it is not currently required by law.
 Luckily here are some time frames that you can use to keep yourself protected:

 - Lipstick lasts around one year after opening